-Elements of the Commission Lane - Vision and Strategy
+The Commission - Vision and Strategy

-- The Commission establishes the strategic vision - What does the port district and its citizens value most? - What is your vision where you want to be next year, in 5 years, 10 years, and 20 years? - What is the roadmap for achieving the Commission's vision? - Keystone documents - Comprehensive Scheme of Harbor Improvements - Capital Budget - Strategic Plan - The Commission and Executive Director establish a "commission workplan" - Consider an annual review of the Commission's performance
+- The Commission establishes the strategic vision - What does the port district and its citizens value most? - What is your vision?
+Where do you want to be in the next year, 5 years, 10 years, and 20 years? - What is the roadmap for achieving the Commission's vision? - Keystone documents - Comprehensive Scheme of Harbor Improvements - Capital Budget - Strategic Plan - The Commission and Executive Director establish an annual "commission workplan" - Consider an annual review of the Commission's performance

-Elements of the Commission Lane - Managing and Leading the Executive Director
+The Commission - Managing and Leading the Executive Director